Ueur/MECH_ENG_333_Mechatronics_Feedback-Control-of-LED-Brightness/README.md

 ## Notes

 The final iteration of the project is in 24.8, but the steps along the way are recorded in the other folders.
 The resistor values, amongst others, can be changed and modified according to need.
+A working video is available in this repository, as well as the assignment write-up.

 ## License